 - interfere with normal daily living

-For a PMDD diagnosis to be made, a patient must experience at least five symptoms, including at least one of the following:
+For a PMDD diagnosis to be made, a patient must experience at least five symptoms,

 - feelings of sadness or hopelessness